 Starting vs. Running Watts Used by Circular Saws

-Another thing you have to pay attention to in choosing the right circular saw is the starting and running watts.
+Another thing you have to pay attention in choosing the right circular saw is the starting and running watts.

 The starting wattage is the time when tripping happens.
 The circular saw requires a high amount of power, and it goes off for some seconds and comes back on.